aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 18.md

 Clear/Preset are overrides, allowing value to change outside of Clock cycles Normal operation resumes at next clock edge
 ## Synchronous
+Clear and Preset changes only have effect at the next positive clock edge